 Posted on: 15 April 2013 by Mark Howells

-Aircell has revealed that the company has completed its acquisition of the Airfone business unit of LiveTV, LLC, a wholly-owned subsidiary of JetBlue Airways Corporation.
+Aircell has completed its acquisition of the Airfone business unit of LiveTV, a wholly-owned subsidiary of JetBlue Airways Corporation.

-With a history dating back to the 1970’s, the Airfone service currently operates on frequencies adjacent to those utilized by Aircell’s Gogo Biz in-flight internet service in the business aviation market – as well as Gogo in the commercial airline market.
-To support the ongoing expansion of those services, the Airfone service will be permanently decommissioned on December 31, 2013.
+With a history dating back to the 1970s, the Airfone service currently operates on frequencies adjacent to those utilised by Aircell’s Gogo Biz inflight internet service in the business aviation market – as well as Gogo in the commercial airline market.
+To support the ongoing expansion of those services, the Airfone service will be permanently decommissioned on 31 December 2013.

-To help ease the transition for affected operators, Aircell is offering special replacement incentives on a number of its voice and internet systems.
-The incentive programme allows Airfone customers to preserve or expand their in-flight communications capabilities at below-market costs.
+To ease the transition for affected operators, Aircell is offering special replacement incentives on a number of its voice and internet systems.
+The incentive programme – available exclusively to current Airfone subscribers until 31 December 2013 – allows customers to preserve or expand their inflight communications capabilities at below-market costs.